When I travel in the US, I always purchase a prepaid sim card for my smart phone.

 The bold pricing below each plan includes an Auto Pay discount.
 The smaller text underneath are the costs paying without Auto Pay eg; cash.

-I traveled for 2 weeks with AT&T last month and went into the Canadian Rockies, throughout California, Austin, Texas, New Orleans, Portland, Oregon and the coastline from Astoria to Tillamook.
+I traveled for 2 weeks with AT&T in October 2018 and went into the Canadian Rockies, throughout California, Austin, Texas, New Orleans, Portland, Oregon and the coastline from Astoria to Tillamook.
 Overall I was really happy with the service – it dipped out here or there but only in really remote areas when driving in Oregon but it was often unnoticed in all honesty.
 AT&T were also really good in Canada – where I was roaming and given the remoteness of that region, AT&T was a winner there too.
-Once I hit the Icefield’s Parkway towards Jasper at Peyto Lake, coverage did disappear for a little bit given the highly remote surroundings.
+Once I hit the Icefield’s Parkway towards Jasper at Peyto Lake, coverage did disappear for a little bit given the highly remote surroundings, but it wouldn’t have lasted too long.

 The best thing about AT&T is any plan above the 1GB plan offers unlimited talk and text to and within Mexico and Canada and no limit on the data available – it just depends on what plan you have.
 Some speeds may reduce to 2G but I never really felt they did when I was using it, so I was pretty happy.